Best Manhwa 2023

 Grey feels how heavy the head that holds the crown is; how lonely it is at the top.

-Truly a beginning after the end, where you can’t help but follow his story as you cheer him on.
+Truly a start after the finish, where you cannot help but track his tale as you support him.

 If you miss classic fighting mangas, say no more.
 Here’s a manhwa all about fighting, where the main characters talk less and fight more.